rob-erwt/rob-erwt/README.md

 - 👋 Hi, I’m @rob-erwt
 - 👀 I’m a scrummaster with a background in webdevelopment (mostly PHP).
-- 🌱 I'm mostly using my GitHub account for trying out ne stuff.
+- 🌱 I'm mostly using my GitHub account for trying out new stuff.
 So you won't find much public stuff of me here (yet 😉)
 - 📫 If you want to reach me, find me on LinkedIn or Twitter and send me a message!

 <!---